73 Main Street, Tuckahoe, NY 10707

 Prior to joining the firm Krystle was a prosecutor at the Bronx District Attorney’s Office for 5 years.
-During that time, she prosecuted drug offenses, attempted murders, robberies, and other serious violent crime.
-There she interviewed, correction officers, police officers, civilian and expert witnesses.
+During that time, she prosecuted drug offenses, attempted murders, robberies, and other serious violent crimes.
+There she interviewed correction officers, police officers, civilian and expert witnesses.
 She negotiated plea agreements and presented evidence and testimony to grand juries for indictment on various charges on a weekly basis.

 Krystle subsequently transitioned to civil litigation focusing her practice on medical malpractice and negligence, particularly in the area of nursing home defense cases.
 She defended malpractice claims through all phases of litigation, including mediation.